-You do not want to move into a home where the previous homeowners neglected their property.
+You do not want to move into a home if the previous owners neglected the property.

 If you find a stain in one area, odds are, there is another one not too far away.

-Inspect the tiling job done in the kitchen, bathrooms or laundry room.
+Inspect the tiling job done in the kitchen, bathrooms, and anywhere else you see it.

 Look closely at the spaces between the tiles and the quality of the overall space.

-If the gaps between the tiles are inconsistent or it seems uneven, this can be assumed this was a home project.
+If the gaps between the tiles are inconsistent or uneven, it can be assumed this was a home project.

-Sure, do it yourself projects save people a ton of money, however, it can end up being costlier to fix those mistakes.
+Sure, do it yourself projects save people a ton of money, however, it can end up costing you more to fix those mistakes.

-Before falling in love with a home, be sure to look at the small details because those are the ones that can rack up a nice bill of repairs.
+Before falling in love with a home, be sure to look at the small details because they can rack up an inconvenient repair bill.

-Do not freak out if you see a miniscule crack at the base of the home.
+Do not freak out if you see a minuscule crack at the base of the home.